Androp0v/SwiftPerceptualHash/README.md

 ![DCT](Images/DCT.png)

 ### Hash
 To compute the hash from the 8x8 DCT, the `[0,0]` value is set to `0.0`, essentially removing any constant component throughout the image.
 Then, the mean of the 8x8 matrix is computed.
-The, for each value in the matrix, a "1" is written if the DCT of that position was greater than the mean, and a "0" is written otherwise.
+Then, for each value in the matrix, a "1" is written if the DCT of that position was greater than the mean, and a "0" is written otherwise.

 ![Hash](Images/Hash.png)